Australian RV Road Rules

 Towing Equipment

-In all Australian states and territories, vehicle tow bars must be of a suitable type and capacity for the camper trailer or caravan towed.
+In all Australian states and territories, vehicle tow bars must be of a suitable type and capacity for the camper trailer or travel trailer towed.
 Tow bars must conform to Australian Standards, which include stipulated information that must be ‘clearly and permanently marked’ on the tow bar.
 The required information is the maximum rated capacity, part number, the vehicle model(s) concerned, and the manufacturer’s name or trademark.

 Some states require that tow bars must not protrude dangerously or have sharp corners when no trailer is connected.
 There are more general rules about dangerous vehicle protrusions in all states and territories